-You probably know how the resulting discussions ultimately turned out!
+You can probably guess how the resulting discussions turned out!

 Before the iPhone, the Macintosh was Apple’s most iconic product name.
 The only problem?
 Back in the early 1980s, Apple didn’t actually own the name: It belonged to high-end audio equipment maker McIntosh Laboratory.

-Raskin’s vision for the Mac differed greatly from Jobs’.
-Right from the start, Raskin wanted to build a computer that was affordable to everyone.
+Raskin’s vision for the Mac differed greatly from Jobs’ desires.
+Right from the start, Raskin wanted to build a computer that was affordable for everyone.
 Jobs wanted a computer that would be the best in its category, regardless of price.

-Procuring the McIntosh name wasn’t a case of Apple just throwing some money at a much smaller company to buy its intellectual property.
-At the time, Apple was a much smaller company than it is today.
+Procuring the McIntosh name wasn’t a case of Apple just throwing some money at a smaller company to buy its intellectual property.
+At the time, Apple was far less well-known than it is today.
 And McIntosh Labs was a known entity to many customers.

 Steve Jobs strikes a deal with McIntosh Laboratory

 Fortunately, Gow proved willing to talk.
-McIntosh eventually granted Apple the rights to use the name “Macintosh” after a cash settlement.
+McIntosh eventually granted Apple the right to use the name “Macintosh” after a cash settlement.
 The price reportedly fell between $100,000 and “significantly higher.”

 Apple eventually released the Macintosh computer in 1984.
-The branding continues today, albeit in the shortened “Mac” form for iMac, MacBook and macOS.
+The branding continues today, albeit in the shortened “Mac” form for iMac, MacBook, macOS and other products.